joeshull/what_the_fish_betta/README.md

 *On the left*, the mean "fish" appears to be of medium light on the borders with a lighter shading in the middle.
 If you squint, it might even look like a underwater phot of a fish.

 *On the right*, the mean "non-fish" picture appears to have a white border with some object of focus located directly in the center.
 Google Images seems to favor stock photos (objects on white background) for the first several images in a query.
 The webscraping script queried 200 words and pulled 5-6 images for each.
-As you can see, we probably have large amount of stock photos.
+As you can see, we probably have a large amount of stock photos.

 <div align="Left">
 	<img src="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/avgimage1.png" width="1200px" height="600px"></img>